GuildCrafts/web-development-js/CONTRIBUTING.md

 - `apprentice`: a real-world, maintained project, but without any user base or production environment.
 No need to manage a deployed app.
 Example: "Trossello"
 - `prototype`: maintained projects with at least an "alpha-level" production environment and some user base.
 Will involve some dev ops.
 Example: "Goalie"
 - `production`: professional-grade projects with a live product and active users.
 Example: "Work on Newbie"
-- `core`: focused on building the key skills of a web developer.If you don't know what to focus on, pick a core goal.
+- `core`: focused on building the key skills of a web developer.
+If you don't know what to focus on, pick a core goal.
 Example: "Multiple Paradigms"
-- `benchmark`: projects that are designed to be done solo.
-Example: "Calculator Benchmark"

 Once you've done this, evaluate the difficulty.